jdtremaine/hue-codec/README.md

 | 3.
 Run the dependency installer    |   `install_deps.ps1` |
 | 4.
 Open the hue-codec folder in Visual Studio or Visual Studio Code |    |

+## Docker (Ubuntu )
+A Dockerfile that can be used to build an Ubuntu instance with CUDA support is included in env/ubuntu\_22.04.
+Read the comments in the Dockerfile for more information.

 # Licence